-From 8 p.m. to 9 p.m. on June 15, News 6 will host the Real Talk: A Candid Conversation on What’s Changed town hall to examine the progressions made in America since Floyd’s death and what revisions are still needed.
+From 8 p.m. to 9 p.m. on June 15, News 6 hosted the Real Talk: A Candid Conversation on What’s Changed town hall to examine the progressions made in America since Floyd’s death and what revisions are still needed.

-We’ll be hosting a live chat at ClickOrlando.com/realtalk during the town hall and you can also submit your questions in advance by using the form embedded in this story.
+We hosted a live chat at ClickOrlando.com/realtalk during the town hall and invited viewers to submit questions in advance.

 Since Floyd was murdered, the cop who killed him has been convicted of manslaughter.
 While that verdict was celebrated, research from The Washington Post shows that about 1,000 people are fatally shot by police officers each year.
 That doesn’t include men and women like Floyd who were killed by officers who never fired their weapons.

 Bowling Green State University has been tracking what happens to officers after they fire their weapon in deadly incidents and found that from 2005 to June 2019, 104 nonfederal sworn law enforcement officers were arrested on charges related to a deadly shooting.
 Of those, 35 were convicted.